 We can’t be certain that Patanjali meant cannabis as part of the herbs in the fifth pathway, but as Dee Dussault points out in her book, Ganja Yoga, many historians agree that he was probably referring to a psychoactive plant – most likely cannabis.

 Thousands of years before Patanjali’s sutras came into existence, Aryan priests in India honored the deity Shiva with a sacred cannabis elixir, still consumed today, known as bhang.
 Shiva is also recognized as the Lord of Ganja and the Lord of Yoga.
 In addition, cannabis is believed to have made an appearance in some of the oldest sacred texts of the world known as the Vedas.
 In these ancient Indian writings, cannabis is referred to as “soma”.
 Soma was prepared and served in a ceremonial setting and was considered one of the most revered herbs due to its anti-anxiety effects.
-While there is no archeological evidence to support soma’s translation to cannabis, the text of the Vedas helps to insure this widely accepted belief.
+While there is no archeological evidence to support soma’s translation to cannabis, the text of the Vedas helps to ensure this widely accepted belief.

-From the limited studies, science has proven cannabis helps alleviate pain, inflammation, PTSD, depression, anxiety, seizures and glaucoma.
+From limited studies, science has proven cannabis helps alleviate pain, inflammation, PTSD, depression, anxiety, seizures and glaucoma.
 These ailments are only a few of the dozens that have patients around the world seeking out this medicine in support of better health.
 Some people use the plant to spark creativity and others use it to enhance relaxation.

 Yoga is a term that means to yoke or create union with our truest selves.
-There are many branches of yoga; all of which aim to lead us on a path towards our highest self.
+There are many branches of yoga; all of which aim to lead us on a path towards the higher self.
 In the western world, people often think of the asana practice when they hear the word “yoga”.
 Asana means seat or posture and is experienced throughout the practice as your downward facing dog, tree pose, and warrior one, two and three.
 Each pose offers an array of benefits on various systems in the body while also cultivating awareness, relaxation and concentration.

 As the ancient practice developed into an industry of its own, it became most commonly understood as an exercise before a meditation.
 Many people arrive at yoga with the intention of maintaining shape, losing weight or trying out a new exercise routine.
 What is later discovered, after maintaining a disciplined practice, is a new sense of self; one that is calm, cool and collected.